-A majority of the Shares entitled to vote at the 2019 Annual Meeting who are present at the 2019 Annual Meeting, either in person or by proxy, will constitute a quorum for all purposes of the 2019 Annual Meeting.
+A majority of the Shares entitled to vote at the 2020 Annual Meeting who are present at the 2020 Annual Meeting, either in person or by proxy, will constitute a quorum for all purposes of the 2020 Annual Meeting.
 If Shares are voted on any matter submitted to a vote at the Annual Meeting, under Pennsylvania law the Shares will be considered present for all purposes of the meeting and will therefore be counted for purposes of calculating whether a quorum is present at the Annual Meeting.
 Under Pennsylvania law and our Articles and Bylaws, if a quorum is present at the meeting:

-- the two nominees for election as directors will be elected to the Board if the votes cast for each nominee exceed the votes cast against the nominee; - management's proposal to approve the compensation of our named executive officers as disclosed in this Proxy Statement will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal; and - the ratification of the appointment of our independent public accountants will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
+- the two nominees for election as directors will be elected to the Board if the votes cast for each nominee exceed the votes cast against the nominee; - management's proposal to approve the compensation of our named executive officers as disclosed in this Proxy Statement will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal; - the ratification of the appointment of our independent public accountants will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal; and - the SEI Investments Company Employee Stock Purchase Plan, as amended and restated, will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.